GFDRR/rdl-standard/docs/guides/preparation.md

 - **GEOGRAPHY**: data covering a multi-country region might be split into individual countries' datasets.
 - **THEME**: Data resources may be grouped by hazard type, sector type, etc.
 - **FORMAT**: how the data are stored.
-It is preferred to keep data with different formats in different resources.
+It is preferred to keep together data in the same format, conversely split different file formats in different resources. [**Read more**](formats) about recommended and supported data formats.

 We also need to consider:
 - **SELF-DEPENDENCY & COMPLETNESS**: the data resource can be interpreted and used by itself.